Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 Instead of getting 500 pictures from one photographer, you could end up with 800 or more from two photographers, covering a broader tapestry of moments, angles, and subtle details.

-This expanding portfolio of images provides a multitude of options for creating a beautiful and comprehensive album, all for a cost that is significantly lower than twice the cost of a single photographer.
+This expanding portfolio of images offers a wide range of options for creating a beautiful, comprehensive album at a cost significantly lower than twice that of a single photographer.

-Having two photographers provides you with more value for your money.
+Having two photographers at your wedding provides you with more value for your money.

 wedding album spread open